coin-sequence/coinsequence-core/README.md

-## CTF Core
+## Coin Sequence Core

-This repository contains all the source code of the Smart Contracts for the CTF Tokens
+This repository contains all the source code of the Core Smart Contracts for the Coin Sequence App

 ## Dependencies